vasilogi/vasilogi/README.md

 ## 🏆 My Professional Experience

-### Technical Consultant and Team Leader at Siemens
+### Digital Workflow Engineer and Team Leader at Siemens

 - Led a team of six technical consultants, responsible for various presales activities, supporting customers in commissioning of Industrial Edge.
 - Collaborated with Product Portfolio Management, Marketing, and R&D departments on product releases and roadmaps.